-Due to be rolled out over the coming year, smart meters will replace your normal energy meter.
+Rolled out by many energy companies, smart meters replace your normal energy meter.
 There's a fair bit of confusion around them, however – and we'll try to clear it up in this guide!

 A smart meter replaces your normal energy meter.
 Smart meters keep track of what you’re using and show you how much you currently owe in pounds and pence.